backstagephp/fields/README.md

 ### Add resources as options for select fields

-To add resources as options for select fields, you can add them to the `filament-fields.select.resource_options` config array.
+To add resources as options for select fields, you can add them to the `filament-fields.selectable_resources` config array.

 ```php
 return [